openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 Therefore, this specification defines SLH-DSA as a standalone signature scheme.

 In deployments the performance characteristics of SLH-DSA should be taken into account.
-The performance characteristics of this scheme is discussed in {{performance-considerations}}.
+The performance characteristics of this scheme are discussed in {{performance-considerations}}.

 ## Elliptic Curve Cryptography